Tice28/dripvsnodripinvesting/README.md

 </h1>

 The math in this appears to be correct; however, I do not have the time to explicitly check every bit of it.
 It is a simple brute-force approach to calculating dividends.
-Feel free to let me know if you see anything wrong with it!
+Also, I have limited time to work on this project and will be unlikely to make changes to it in the future.
+Feel free to take the project and modify it however you see fit.
+Also if you figure out something is wrong with it you can contact me through any of my accounts listed at the bottom.

 <h2>
 Classes